-First Offense: Disciplinary Actions III and IV Consequence:
+First Offense: Disciplinary Actions III and IV

+Consequence:

 - a.
 Recommendation may be made for the student to be placed in a drug rehabilitation or counseling program.
 The length of stay shall be determined by the professional staff of the rehabilitation or counseling center. - b.
 Camdenton R-III Schools will provide educational materials to the staff of the rehabilitation center or provide education through homebound study.
 Only those subjects which are part of the core curriculum will be included.
 Subjects requiring special equipment such as band and industrial arts will not be included. - c.
-Upon completion of the rehabilitation program, the student may be assigned to the Camdenton R-III School d.
+Upon completion of the rehabilitation program, the student may be assigned to the Camdenton R-III School District's In-School Suspension Center for the remainder of the suspension.
+Education will be continued by a certified teacher assigned to the In-School Suspension Center. - d.
 The student shall attend weekly counseling sessions as recommended by the rehabilitation or counseling center.